NetApp/terraform-provider-netapp-ontap/docs/data-sources/storage_qtrees.md

 # Data Source qtrees

-Retreives one or more qtrees by filter
+Retrieves one or more qtrees by filter

 ## Supported Platforms